qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 The first lines, which start with a double Python comment sign (``##``), tell
 |qg| the inputs of the algorithm described in the file and the outputs that
 it will generate.
-They work with exactly the same syntax as the SEXTANTE scripts that we have already seen, so they will not be described here again.
+They work with exactly the same syntax as the Processing scripts that we have already seen, so they will not be described here again.

 When you declare an input parameter, |qg| uses that information for two